-Chanel West Flaunts Underboob In Corset In New Instagram Pic
+Chanel West Coast Flaunts Underboob In Corset In New Instagram Pic

 Chanel West Coast shared a hot new black-and-white photo with her Instagram fans five hours ago, and it’s racked up over 76,900 likes so far.
-She posed topless in a sexy modern underbust corset, and left her underboob on show.
+She posed topless in a sexy modern underbust corset and left her underboob on show.

-She posed with her hands on her bare chest in order to censor herself.
-Notably, she rocked lacy dark gloves, and gazed up at the camera with a fierce and coy expression on her face.
+Chanel posed with her hands on her bare chest in order to censor herself.
+Notably, she rocked lacy dark gloves and gazed up at the camera with a fierce and coy expression on her face.

-The underbust corset had a sexy zip-up accent in the front, and it was made of a shiny fabric like latex.
-It reached past her waist and hugged her hips, emphasizing her hourglass figure.
+The underbust corset had a sexy zip-up accent in the front, and it was made of shiny, latex-like fabric.
+It reached past her waist and hugged her hips, emphasizing the rapper’s hourglass figure.

-The rapper wore her hair down in a middle part with luxurious, large curls that she brushed in front of her shoulders, and also accessorized with a fishnet face veil that added a vintage vibe to her photo.
+Chanel wore her hair down in a middle part with luxurious large curls that she brushed in front of her shoulders and also accessorized with a fishnet face veil that added a vintage vibe to her photo.
 The veil was clipped into the top of her head and fell down to cover her forehead, eyes, and nose.
-Other than that, it didn’t look like Chanel wore additional jewelry.
+Other than that, it didn’t look like she wore additional jewelry.

 Because the image was in black-and-white, it was hard to discern her makeup application.
 Even so, it looked like she rocked dark liner on her lower lids, a darker tone of eyeshadow, and light-colored lipstick.

-She posed in front of a blank wall and was well-illuminated, and the nice lighting left her skin looking flawless.
+Chanel posed in front of a blank wall and was well illuminated — the nice lighting left her skin looking flawless.
 She tagged many people who worked behind the scenes to make the photo possible, including stylist Carlos Mannings and makeup artist Star Bahati.
 She also tagged a second stylist, Ali Dariotis, and photographer Sonny Chaotic.

 The comments section was packed with compliments from the Ridiculousness star’s adoring fans.